PrincetonUniversity/HPC_R_Workshop/04_doMPI/README.md

 ## The example
-This example shows off `doMPI`'s extensiont to R's `foreach` function, which can divide up a repeated function and avoids using costly `for` loops.
+This example shows off `doMPI`'s extension to R's `foreach` function, which can divide up a repeated function and avoids using costly `for` loops.
 By using `%dopar%` as our operator and invoking Rscript using `srun`, we ensure that the MPI processes and the allocated nodes/cores are available to `Rmpi`.